pyros2097/pine/README.md

 No Package Management (KISS, DRY), only one way to do things.
 You do something do it well don't reproduce stuff.
 Its Highly opionated. ex: cli, no-term, http.
 In go we mostly only need to use the std package.
 All new packages will need to request to be added.

+Fully Object Oriented no primitive types only objects to work on.
+Everything is an object.
+Whether to have functions as first class citizens.

 No Globals(maybe)
 Reduce Capital Letters (unlike go)
 Reduce using Shift Key